pbnj/awesome-podcasts/README.md

 > Podcasts related to general programming topics

-- [Bad Voltage](https://www.badvoltage.org/) - Technology, Open Source, Politics, Music… Anything and everything is up for grabs, complete with reviews and interviews
+- [Bad Voltage](https://www.badvoltage.org/) - Technology, Open Source, Politics, Music...
+Anything and everything is up for grabs, complete with reviews and interviews
 - [Building Programmers](https://building.fireside.fm/) - Interviews with software developers about their careers, their current responsibilities, and how they became programmers
 - [Changelog](https://changelog.com/podcast) - A weekly podcast that shines a spotlight on the technology and people of open source.
 It&#39;s about the code, the people, and the community
 - [Code &amp; Cast](http://codeand.us/) - A few devs talking with cool people who have a common interest in web and software development and having fun